 The cork doesn’t take marks or scuffs and wipes off easily whenever dirty.
 It also is naturally water resistant, but the seams of the shoe haven’t been treated.
 If you wanted to make them waterproof you should use a product like Aquaseal or Sno Seal.

 You can see some creasing from wear, but I am not bothered by this.
 It happens in my leather shoes too.
 The cork also has a slight texture to it and is very matte.
-It’s pretty subtle, so if you’re looking for a shiny black leather chelsea check out the Vivobarefoot Fulham.
+It’s pretty subtle, so if you’re looking for a shiny black leather chelsea check out the Vivobarefoot Geo Chelsea.

 I typically wear a US 6.5 to 7 in boots, which translates to an EU 37.
 That is the size I got in the Chelsea and they fit exactly right.
 I have shallow feet and thin ankles, so chelsea style boots are often a challenge.
 I added a thin barefoot insole so my foot doesn’t slide around and I am good to go.